 Seventh ESCLH Conference 2023

-The Organising Committee and the Executive Council of the European Society for Comparative Legal History are pleased to announce that the Society’s Seventh Biennial Conference will be held from 21 to 23 June 2023 at Augsburg University, Germany.
+The Organising Committee and the Executive Council of the European Society for Comparative Legal History are pleased to announce that the Society’s Seventh Biennial Conference will be held from 21 to 23 June 2023 at the University of Augsburg, Germany.
 A conference in 2023 will be a change to the Society's normal timing.
 The biennial conferences began in Valencia (2010), followed by Amsterdam (2012), Macerata (2014), Gdańsk (2016), Paris (2018), and most recently, after a delay caused by Covid, Lisboa (2022).
 However, not only does that mean the society did not have a conference for four years, Covid has also moved some other large international conferences now to even-numbered years.
 To avoid collision with these other conferences, the ESCHL conferences will after 2023 continue at two-year intervals moving them to uneven-numbered years.
-We have an exciting line of
+We have an exciting line of papers being presented, and all are welcome to take part in the discussion.

 Conference Programme